-PROJECT NO. PROJECT DESCRIPTION CO ST ESTIMATE LEVEL OF URGENCY (1 - MOST IMPORTANT) REASON SWM_W1 In-Line Booster Pump Station for Appin \$ 2,500,000.00 1 Low fire flow availability is a significant limitation to development in Appin.
-An inline booster station would create an Appin Pressure Zone and would help increase the fire flow across the Appin network SWM_W2 Adding a 200mm watermain in Appin on the easement west of Thames Rd., approximately 1000m in length. \$ 1,100,000.00 2 Create resiliency to the Appin water network and provide a second supply point in the system to supplement fire flow SWM_W3 Adding a 250mm watermain (approximately 350m in length) on Main St. between Industrial Rd. and Parkhouse Dr., serving as a second connection to the Village of Glencoe. \$ 400,000.00 3 Increase supply resiliency into Glencoe and reduce the overall headloss along the Main St. main to help lower operational costs.
-Two supplies into the Glencoe system
+PROJECT NO. PROJECT DESCRIPTION COST ESTIMATE LEVEL OF URGENCY (1 - MOST IMPORTANT) REASON SWM_W1 In-Line Booster Pump Station for Appin \$ 8,750,000.00 1 This project is recommended for the current/existing condition and become more pronounced with the expected growth.
+Low fire flow availability is a significant limitation to development in Appin.
+An inline booster station would create an Appin Pressure Zone and would help increase the fire flow across the Appin network.
+SWM_W2 Adding a 200mm watermain in Appin in a proposed easement west of Thames Rd., approximately 1000m in length. \$ 3,150,000.00 2 This project is recommended for the current/existing condition and become more pronounced with the expected growth.
+Create resiliency to the Appin water network and provide a second supply point in the system to supplement fire flow.